microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

      12. Report should refresh with need connection.

-### Upload Additioanl Files

-All files JSON and WAV files can be uploaded in the corresponding Lakehouse in the data/Files folder:

-- Converation (JSON files):
-  Upload JSON files in the conversation_input folder.

-- Audio (WAV files):
-  Upload Aduio files in the audio_input folder.

-### Process Audio Files
+### Process audio files
 Currently, audio files are not processed during deployment.
 To manually process audio files, follow these steps:
 - Open the pipeline_notebook
 - Uncomment cells 3 and 4
 - Run pipeline_notebook

-### Modify the prompt after deployment
+### Upload additional files

+All files JSON and WAV files can be uploaded in the corresponding Lakehouse in the data/Files folder:

+- Conversation (JSON files):
+  Upload JSON files in the *conversation_input* folder.

+- Audio (WAV files):
+  Upload Audio files in the *audio_input* folder.

+### Post-deployment
+- To process additional files, manually execute the pipeline_notebook after uploading new files.
-If you'd like to modify the OpenAI prompt after deployment, they can be found in the Fabric notebooks.
+- The OpenAI prompt can be modified within the Fabric notebooks.

 <br/>
 <h2>
 Supporting documentation
 </h2>

+###

 ### How to customize